isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by Second Minister for Law Edwin Tong at the Committee of Supply Debate 2023.md

 <u><i>Changes to the admission regime</i></u>

 {:start="78"}
-78. Finally, Ms Nadia touched on the upcoming changes to the admission regime, as recommended by the Committee for the Professional Training of Lawyers.
+78. Finally, Ms Nadia Samdin touched on the upcoming changes to the admission regime, as recommended by the Committee for the Professional Training of Lawyers.

 {:start="79"}
 79. MinLaw had previously announced the uncoupling of admission to the Bar from the completion of a practice training contract, and also the lengthening of the Practice